Urban Farming Internship in Cape Town

 Fee Breakdown

 You can start your internship with this organization every week.
-Please keep in mind this organization is closed for a few weeks of summer holiday at the end of the year.
+Please keep in mind that the project is closed for a few weeks in December – January.

 Inclusions